pagkly/Zed/Investopedia4/What Is a Tax Identification Number (TIN).md

 ### Is a TIN the Same as a Tax I.D.?

-A TIN is the same as a tax I.D. as it stands for tax identification number or taxpayer-identification number.
+A TIN is the same as a tax I.D. as it stands for tax identification number or [[Taxpayer|taxpayer]]-identification number.

-### Is a TIN the Same as a Social Security Number?
+### Is a TIN the Same as a [[Social Security]] Number?

-A Social Security number is an example of a TIN.
+A [[Social Security]] number is an example of a TIN.
 It allows you to seek employment in the United States, to obtain credit with banks and other lenders, and you can file your annual tax returns with the IRS using your SSN.